-Most of us strive for the well-shaped and toned abdomen.
+Most of us strive for a well-shaped and toned abdomen.
 It is a sign of great body and health.
 Also, for diabetic people, there are many yogic postures which are recommended.
 To get a great abdominal region and controlling diabetes, Mandukasana, or Frog Pose is an excellent yoga pose.
 It tones the entire abdominal region and tones the organs in this region.
 Mandukasana, in Sanskrit, means, Manduk which stands for Frog and Asana which stands for Pose.
 In the final position of this asana, the posture of the practitioner resembles a frog.
 This asana has various variations and owing to this, we have mentioned how to practice this asana along with its benefits.

 You Can Also, Read- Bakasana | Uttanasana Yoga | Cat Yoga Pose Steps | Dhanurasana | Sukhasana |Downward Facing Dog | Gomukhasana | Trikonasana | Bitilasana | Bhujangasana | Balasana | VkrasanaYoga | Half Moon Pose | Virabhadrasana

 - First, you need to sit in Vajrasana which is also known as the thunderbolt pose.
 It is a simple kneeling pose.

 - Now, with your hands, make a fist with the thumb tucked well inside your four fingers.

 - Place your fists on the abdomen region on both sides of your navel.